goma/goma/docs/problem_description_file/boundary_conditions/stress/stress_developed.rst

 **Technical Discussion**
 -------------------------

-Replaces boundary contributions of stress equations with stress equations the advective term removed (:math:`v\cdot\nabla S \rightarrow 0`)
+Replaces boundary contributions of stress equations with stress equations where the advective term is removed (:math:`v\cdot\nabla S \rightarrow 0`)

 --------------